OceanParcels/plasticparcels/paper/paper.md

 Our particular implementation of the Stokes drift kernel requires a surface Stokes velocity field $\mathbf{v}_{\text{Stokes}}(\mathbf{x}_{z=0}(t),t)$, as well as a peak wave period field $T_p(\mathbf{x}_{z=0}(t),t)$.
 Earlier versions of this kernel have been used in the following research articles (INCLUDE CITATIONS).

 !
-Include where this kernel has been used before [@Onink2021] uses Stokes drift at the surface only, and uses SummedFields (so RK4 approach), and not an explicit kernel.
+Include where this kernel has been used before [@Onink2021] uses Stokes drift at the surface only, and uses `SummedFields` (so RK4 approach), and not an explicit kernel.

 ### Wind-induced drift / Leeway
 Plastic particles at the ocean surface that are not completely submersed will experience a force from the relative wind due to a wind drag, leading to a wind-induced drift.
 This wind-induced drift of the particle is called leeway [@Allen1999], which can be decomposed into a downwind component (in the direction of the wind), and a crosswind component (which is typically non-zero for asymmetric objects).
-As we assume that each plastic particle is spherical, we can ignore the crosswind component of leeway, and only consider the the downwind component of leeway.
+As we assume that each plastic particle is spherical, we can ignore the crosswind component of leeway, and only consider the downwind component of leeway.
 The downwind component follows an almost linear relationship with the relative 10m wind speed [@Allen2005], so we model the leeway as

 \begin{equation}